 - Reasonable Authority Figure: A staple in all of her works.

 - Secret Test of Character: Most prominent in The Wizard Test.

 - Talking Weapon: The Prophecy.

 - Taking A Third Option: Many cases since most of her protagonists are savvy enough to think outside the box.

 - Teen Genius: Makenna in The Goblin Wood turns out to be a military genius.

 - Trick Twist: About the only book that doesn't contains a trick twist or five is Songs of Power, and that's because the twist is revealed on the cover.

 - Two Lines, No Waiting: Knight and Rogue alternates telling the story from Michael's and Fisk's points of view, the Farsala trilogy between Soraya, Kavi, and Jiaan, and The Goblin Wood between Makenna and Tobin.

-- You Are a Credit to Your Race: This is Raven's favorit trope in Trickster's Girl.
-Whenever Kelsa tries to point out that even if he's trying to compliment her, she finds the condenscending way he talks about humans while doing so to be incredibly insulting, he seems to just not get what the problem is.
+- You Are a Credit to Your Race: This is Raven's favorite trope in Trickster's Girl.
+Whenever Kelsa tries to point out that even if he's trying to compliment her, she finds the condescending way he talks about humans while doing so to be incredibly insulting, he seems not to get what the problem is.